trebor/soul-bound/rfc.md

 ## **1.1 Purpose & Audience**

-This document defines the **Soul Bound Protocol**, a decentralized, privacy-preserving framework for creating digital identities that are strongly anchored to real-world, in-person verification events.
+This document defines the **Soul Bound Protocol**, a decentralized, privacy-preserving framework for creating digital identities that are strongly anchored to real-world verification events.
 By treating Soul Bound as a *protocol* rather than a single software product, we enable multiple interoperable implementations to:

 * Generate and manage non-transferable identity tokens on a distributed ledger
 * Record sponsorship stakes in a standardized, auditable format